ivankomartin/commerce-nextjs-cra-app/README.md

 # About this project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was focused on learning Tailwind rather than React.

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: